Frojd/Frojd-Bedrock/{{cookiecutter.project_name}}/src/app/themes/main/README.md

 * 404 - Title and description fields for 404 template

 We use ACF to add other settings to posts or pages:
-* Preamble - Added to all pages and posts, used as meta description and in listings
 * Hero & Blurbs - Added to Front page
 * Hide in menu - Added to pages to be able to hide a page in all menus, specifically when using automatic hierarchical menus.
 * Related - Added to posts for selecting related posts